Sectors & IndustriesHealthcareMedical Distribution

 Henry Schein (NASDAQ:HSIC) is the second most undervalued medical distribution stock based on its Valuation Rating of B. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.

-Cardinal Health has a valuation score of 29, which is 3 points higher than the medical distribution industry average of 26.
-It passed 2 out of 7 valuation due diligence checks.
+Owens & Minor has a valuation score of 0, which is -25 points higher than the medical distribution industry average of 25.
+It passed 0 out of 7 valuation due diligence checks.
+Although this number is below the industry average, our proven quant model rates OMI a Valuation Rating of "B".

-Cardinal Health's stock has gained 41.24% in the past year.
-It has overperformed other stocks in the medical distribution industry by 22 percentage points.
+Owens & Minor's stock has dropped -68.55% in the past year.
+It has underperformed other stocks in the medical distribution industry by -109 percentage points.

 Are medical distribution stocks a good buy now?